-Investigations focusing on caffeine and strength are slightly more clear cut, with three different meta-analyses all reporting an ergogenic effect of 2-7%.
-This is likely to be applicable for athletes competing in powerlifting and weightlifting, and these athletes are among some of the highest users of caffeine.
+Investigations focusing on caffeine and strength are slightly more clear-cut, with three different meta-analyses all reporting an ergogenic effect of 2-7%.
+This is likely to be applicable to athletes competing in powerlifting and weightlifting, and these athletes are among some of the highest users of caffeine.

 So although most sports could potentially see a performance improvement with caffeine supplementation, it’s likely aerobic sports of longer duration benefit most, followed by aerobic sports of shorter duration, with a smaller effect seen in sports with a high explosive strength component.